 We are very proud of the garden at St. Luke’s.
-It has been a part of the downtown Racine landscape for many years and it is all done by volunteers.
-Our gardens have received the Bell Award as well as recognition from the Racine Community.
+It has been a part of the downtown Racine landscape for many years and is done by volunteers.
+Our gardens have received the Bell Award, as well as recognition from the Racine Community.
 If anyone is interested in helping, there is planning, planting and weeding to be done.
 All work is done at the convenience of the volunteers.

 St. Monica's Guild

 The Guild operates informally and there are no dues; we meet regularly at the Red Onion downtown for lunch to discuss business and for socialization.
 New members are very welcome!

 The Brotherhood of St. Andrew's main fund raiser is the Scrip Program, a service of Great Lakes Scrip Center.
-Parishioners of the parish order various company gift cards with the Brotherhood receiving 4% to 10% of the gift card value.
+Parishioners of the parish order various company gift cards with the Brotherhood receiving 4% to 10% or more of the gift card value.
 This fund raiser is offered four to five times a year.
-The funds go to support youth development such as academic scholarships and/or camp scholarships, and to help fund other church activities and needs such as facility developments.
+The funds go to support youth development such as academic and/or camp scholarships, as well as helping to fund other church activities and needs such as facility developments.

 On Sunday Morning:

-The Altar Guild prepares all of the things necessary for the celebration of the Eucharist or any of the other sacraments and offices of the church.
-Service on the Altar Guild is a truly joyful ministry and the contribution of each person is important.
+The Altar Guild prepares all of the things necessary for the celebration of the Eucharist, or any of the other sacraments and offices of the church.
+Service as a member of the Altar Guild is a truly joyful ministry and the contribution of each person is important.
 Membership is not limited by gender, race, background or age.
 Our members work as teams in a scheduled rotation and training is provided.
 If you enjoy learning about and caring for sacred vessels, the bread, wine, fair linens and frontals used for worship in the Sanctuary, please consider joining us!

 Chalice bearers are trained and licensed by the Bishop to assist the clergy with the administration of the chalice at Mass.
 This ministry is open to adults and older youth.